peersky/peersky-cocoa-webiste/README.md

 ## Projects

 ### Best Of

 Best of Games.
 Best of Playlists.
 Best of <YOU_NAME_IT> is a game of delegated democracy.

 Create your own party.
 Vote for best proposal for a set number of rounds.
-Each round a new proposal from each participant is accepted and each participant can vote for three proposals in order of their preference: 3/2/1 points (for now thats hardcoded number, as well as minimum players must be above three).

-Proposals are submitted privately, as well as votes are.
-Results are public though.
-Hence unique offering of this project is:
+Winner gets an NFT that allows to play with cool kids in higher ranked league.

-- Voting and proposing stages are fully anonymous
+- Voting and proposing stages are anonymous
 - Results and player actions after score calculations are verifiable and public

 #### Implementation